 I've heard from more and more clients who are starting to ask questions about reverse mortgages.
 There was a time that I was very skeptical about them, however, they do provide a solution for the right clients.
 One question I hear all the time is, how does a reverse mortgage work?

 A reverse mortgage is available to homeowners aged 55 and older.
-You retain home-ownership and can access equity up to 55% of the value of your home.
+You retain home ownership and can access equity up to 55% of the value of your home.
 A reverse mortgage does not require monthly payments, however, the interest is accrued over time.
-You are required to keep property tax, house insurance, and condo fee payments up to date.

 As I had mentioned before, I was skeptical.
 I didn't have all the facts and I thought that other mortgages provided better options.
 I have to admit, there are situations where a reverse mortgage is an excellent solution.